ngandrass/moodle-data-archiving-concept/docs/architecture/components/activity-archiving-drivers.md

 ### Quiz (mod_quiz)

-!!! warning "TODO"
-    This section is still work in progress (WIP) and might contain incomplete, incorrect, or outdated information.

 - Exports quiz attempts as fully-rendered PDF files
 - Support for complex content and question types, including Drag and Drop, MathJax formulas, STACK plots, and other question / content types that require JavaScript processing